dmccreary/iot-course/docs/outline.md

 ### Week 3: Sensors and Data Acquisition
 - Overview of sensors used in IoT (temperature, motion, light, etc.)
 - Interfacing sensors with Raspberry Pi Pico "W"
-- The I2C Bus
+- The I2C Bus and sensors
-- The SPI Bus
+- The SPI Bus and displays
 - Reading and interpreting Time-of-Flight sensor data from an I2C
 - Hands-on project: Reporting distance